brainhack-school2020/dnmacdon_ASD_multisite_smri/README.md

 This project will make use of:
  * git and github for version control, code sharing, project management, and collaboration
- * Python
+ * Jupyter notebooks
+ * Python, including packages for linear regression and mixed models (numpy, statsmodels) and data manipulation (pandas)
  * A virtualization technology, either conda or virtual environment, to improve reproducibility
- * Python libraries for data visualization
+ * Python libraries for data visualization (matplotlib, Seaborn)
+ * ComBat

 ### Data